thinkful-ei26/bookmarks-app-trisha/README.md

 ## User Stories
 As a user:

-* I can add bookmarks to my bookmark list.
-Bookmarks contain:
+- [] I can add bookmarks to my bookmark list.
+  * :rotating_light: handler for adding new bookmarks is broken.
+Getting a 400 bad request.
+Something wrong with my API call.
+- [x]Bookmarks contain:
-  - title
+  - [x] title
-  - url link
+  - [x] url link
-  - description
+  - [x] description
-  - rating (1-5)
+  - [x] rating (1-5)
-* I can see a list of my bookmarks when I first open the app
+- [x] I can see a list of my bookmarks when I first open the app
-* All bookmarks in the list default to a "condensed" view showing only title and rating
+- [x] All bookmarks in the list default to a "condensed" view showing only title and rating
-* I can click on a bookmark to display the "detailed" view
+- [] I can click on a bookmark to display the "detailed" view
+  * Fix the css so that you have an icon instead of an awkward "Click anywhere to expand"
-* Detailed view expands to additionally display description and a "Visit Site" link
+- [x] Detailed view expands to additionally display description and a "Visit Site" link
-* I can remove bookmarks from my bookmark list
+- [x] I can remove bookmarks from my bookmark list
-* I receive appropriate feedback when I cannot submit a bookmark
+- [x] I receive appropriate feedback when I cannot submit a bookmark
-* Check all validations in the API documentation (e.g. title and url field required)
+- [] Check all validations in the API documentation (e.g. title and url field required)
-* I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated above the chosen selection
+- [x] I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated above the chosen selection

-* (Extension) I can edit the rating and description of a bookmark in my list
+> (Extension) I can edit the rating and description of a bookmark in my list

 ## Technical Requirements
-* Use jQuery for AJAX and DOM manipulation
+- [x] Use jQuery for AJAX and DOM manipulation
-* Use namespacing to adhere to good architecture practices
+- [x] Use namespacing to adhere to good architecture practices
-* Minimal global variables!
+- [x] Minimal global variables!
-* Create modules in separate files to organize your code
+- [x] Create modules in separate files to organize your code
-* Logically group your functions (e.g. API methods, store methods...)
+- [x] Logically group your functions (e.g. API methods, store methods...)
-* Keep your Data out of the DOM
+- [x] Keep your Data out of the DOM
-* No direct DOM manipulation in your event handlers!
+- [] :question: No direct DOM manipulation in your event handlers!
-* Follow the React-ful design pattern - change your state, re-render your component
+- []  Follow the React-ful design pattern - change your state, re-render your component
-* Use semantic HTML
+- [] :question: Use semantic HTML
-* Use responsive design
+- [] Use responsive design
-* Visually and functionally solid in viewports for mobile and desktop
+- [] Visually and functionally solid in viewports for mobile and desktop
-* Follow a11y best practices
+- [] Follow a11y best practices
-* Refer back to the lessons on accessibility, forms
+- [] Refer back to the lessons on accessibility, forms

-* (Extension) Follow AJAX and a11y best practices
-* AJAX and Aria Live for help
+> (Extension) Follow AJAX and a11y best practices.
+AJAX and Aria Live for help

 #Process
 - [x] Before coding anything, think about your user flow.
 What does the initial loaded page look like?
 What is each action a user can take and how does it affect the visual layout?